philzook58/philzook58.github.io/_notes/Math/computer-numbers.md

 A small-ish set of numbers and operations on them can be represented by lookup table.
 0b001101 is 893204.34234 when you look it up in the table.

-Finite integers are representable as primitives (64-bit / 32-bit) / as lists of 0/1

-Lists or arrays of integers can be used to make arbitrary sized integers

-Two integers (a tuple or struct) describes fractions.
-You can do +-*/ exactly for fractions

 You can decide to fix different aspects.
 You can limit choices of sizes

 Fixed point is gotten when the denominator is fixed at compile time.
 You can't perform arithemtic exactly anymore